realm/realm-dotnet/examples/QuickJournalSync/README.md

 Subscription errors can happen when there is an issue with the subscriptions used in Flexible Sync, for example when trying to create a subscription for a property that is not in the list of [queryable fields](https://www.mongodb.com/docs/atlas/app-services/sync/configure/sync-settings/#queryable-fields).
 In the .NET SDK subscription errors are represented by the `SubscriptionException` class.

-When there is an error with the subscriptions, then `realm.Subscriptions.State` will be equal to `SubscriptionSetState.Error` and the corresponding exception will be set on `realm.Subscriptions.Error`.
-In general, after updating the subscription set, it is convenient to wait on on `query.SubscribeAsync` to catch possible exceptions.
+When there is an error with the subscriptions, then `realm.Subscriptions.State` will be equal to `SubscriptionSetState.Error` and the corresponding exception will be available via the `realm.Subscriptions.Error` property.
+In general, after updating the subscription set, it is convenient to wait on `query.SubscribeAsync` to catch possible exceptions.
 Please note that if you are using the the old subscription API, then you will need to wait on `realm.Subscriptions.WaitForSynchronizationAsync`.

 #### Simulate subscription error